KratosMultiphysics/KratosSalomePlugin/README.md

 An example can be found [here](tui_examples/shell_using_salome_GUI_model)

 ### Standalone mode
-A forth option is to use this plugin without Salome and creating the mesh manually.
+A fourth option is to use this plugin without Salome and creating the mesh manually.
 This can be done for simple problems like beam-structures.

 ## Examples
 Examples for the **GUI** of the plugin can be found under *kratos_salome_plugin/applications/APP_NAME/examples*.